-Almost all of us who start learning guitar encounters with the Guitar Tabs.
+Almost all of us who start learning guitar encounter Guitar Tabs.

-The Cheat code that you get from your buddy or search on the internet, that helps to learn songs quick and easy way, Guitar Tabs become a good friend for newbie and in some cases, old guitarists as well.
+The Cheat code that you get from your buddy or search on the internet, helps you to learn songs quickly and easy way, Guitar Tabs become a good friend for newbies and in some cases, old guitarists as well.

-You think of that nothing is better then those “Guitar Tabs”,
+You think that nothing is better than those “Guitar Tabs”,

 and of course,

 - They help you learn those songs that you love but could have never figured out on your own.

 - You can play songs from start to end without hassle.

 - Get the attention of your grinds and family.

 But could you really play guitar?
 Ask, yourself.
 Imagine a stranger comes and asks you the same question what will you answer him?